bryang229/Qiskit--BackendSpec/README.md

 ## Features

-- **Customizable Backends**: Generate Qiskit backends tailored to your specific requirements by configuring various parameters.
+- **Customizable BackendSpec**: Generate a Qiskit BackendSpec object, which serves as a template for the generation of Backend objects.
+The user is able to modify the features of the BackendSpec and sample from this data for the generation of new backends.

-- **Qubit Count Configuration**: Define the number of qubits for the generated backend, allowing you to simulate quantum circuits of different sizes.
+- **Qubit Count Configuration**: Define the number of qubits for the backend, allowing you to simulate quantum circuits of different sizes.

 - **Coupling Map Configuration**: Specify the coupling map for the backend, enabling you to model the connectivity of physical qubits on real quantum devices.